Bead Finishes and Coatings

-Aurora Borealis (AB) - 1/2 coat metallic finish that adds a prismatic effect to the surface of the bead.
+Half-coat metallic finish that adds a prismatic effect to the surface of the bead.
 The beads are placed in an oven where a chemical reaction between metals produces fumes that adhere to the exposed surfaces of the bead.
-Usually this coating is only applied to one side of the bead; however there are some shapes, such as the Nouveau Brocade Discs, that can easily be coated on both sides for a more dramatic effect.
+Usually this coating is only applied to one side of the bead; however, there are some shapes, such as the Nouveau Brocade Discs, that can easily be coated on both sides for a more dramatic effect.

-Picasso - A luster coating that appears more speckled and spotty; giving the bead a natural, earthy appearance.
+A luster coating that appears more speckled and spotty; giving beads a natural, earthy appearance.
 The color can vary from light yellow to dark brown with underlying color variations.
-Some base bead colors, such as opaque beige, blue or white allow the picasso finish to take on a raku pottery look.
+Some base bead colors, such as opaque beige, blue, or white allow the picasso finish to take on a raku pottery look.

-Pearl Lights - Transparent, crystal based beads with the same nitro-cellulose lacquer finish as regular pearls.
+Transparent, crystal-based beads with the same nitro-cellulose lacquer finish as regular pearls.
 These beads look similar to regular pearls in low light, but have a saturated glow in bright light; producing a youthful, sophisticated style that is gaining in popularity.

-All of our coated beads are clearly marked for your convenience.
+All our coated beads are clearly marked for your convenience.
+Start shopping now.